aelfric/ncfl-livedocs/speech.md

 #### Before Each Round

-- Once you receive a round assignment and are at your room, click “{{button}}” on your ballot. _To be very clear: do not wait for the beginning of the round to press the {{button}} button.
-Press it the moment you see that you have a ballot assigned._
+- Once you receive a round assignment, please note the time and plan to arrive in the room 10 minutes prior to the start time.
+Please hit the "In the room" button once you have arrived in the room.
-- Please report to the room ASAP and no later than **ten minutes** prior to the scheduled start time if possible.
+- Do not begin the round until you have confirmed all three judges are present.
+(Do not assume another adult in the room is a judge.)
+Checkers will be checking rooms and will report missing judges to the tab room.
+Please only text if a checker has not been to your room 15 minutes after the round was scheduled to begin.
+We will send the checker to the room to help replace the judge.
 - You do not need every student present in order to start the round.
-If you are missing students or judges in your room 10 mins after the posted start time - please contact us!
+If you are missing students in your room **10 mins after** the posted start time - please contact us!
     - TEXT ONLY TO {{speech_phone}}.
 Include in your Text:
-        - The Room No. you are in AND
+        - The Room Number you are in AND
         - Your Issue -
         - If missing a competitor - type in Missing + Competitor Code
-        - If missing a judge - type in Missing + Judge Code
 - If a student arrives late, have them speak in the closest position to their initial speaker order on the ballot.
 - Observers are allowed in Saturday rounds ONLY with the permission of ALL Competitors & Judges in the Room.
 Anyone can say NO without penalty or prejudice.
 - Observers are allowed in Sunday rounds without any special permission subject to the room's capacity.
-All observers must be seated.
+- All observers must be seated.
 If you are still competing you CANNOT observe rounds in your event until you are eliminated

 #### During Rounds